Oracle Licensing

 Can I add more funds to my Oracle Pool of Funds during the agreement period?

 The terms of adding more funds to your Pool of Funds will depend on your specific agreement with Oracle.
-It is best to discuss this with your Oracle representative or a licensing consultant.
+Discussing this with your Oracle representative or a licensing consultant is best.

 Can I use the funds in my Oracle Pool of Funds for any Oracle product?